aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

   }
 ```

-The compiler can easily remove the reference counts marked by this function
+The compiler can easily remove the reference counts marked by this method call
-call with local reasoning.
+with local reasoning.

 ## Impact on existing code